 Monday through Friday | 9 a.m. to 5 p.m.

 790 total hours

 3 full semesters

 Each week, you will spend 16 to 20 hours working directly with clients in a supervised environment.
 You must complete your placement hours during regular weekday business hours: Monday through Friday between 9 a.m. and 5 p.m.
 Most students visit their placement sites two or three days per week.

 Because the field component requires a substantial amount of time each week, we recommend that you do not work full time during the semesters in which you are completing field hours.

 How MSW Field Placement Works

-When you enroll in the online MSW program, you begin working with a field placement coordinator.
+When you enroll in the online MSW program, you begin working with a field placement specialist.
 The USC Suzanne Dworak-Peck School of Social Work is affiliated with field sites across the United States, which allows us to help you find a successful placement no matter where you live.